ngochafromdn/study-projects-archived/README.md

 # study-projects-archived

+Here is some of my study projects until December 2022
-1. Math and Science Summer Program: Some problems in Gambling 				Jan 2019 – Jul 2019
+1. Math and Science Summer Program: Some problems in Gambling
 2. Designing algorithms for school’s scheduling
 3. Exploring technology trend using Github data
 4. Application of Integrals in consumer and producer's surplus